gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 - **Trigger**: After clustering is complete (JobA-2).
 - **Logic**:
   - For each cluster, gather all messages (or a sample).
-  - Use OpenAI (e.g., GPT-4o) to generate a concise summary of the cluster’s main idea(s).
+  - Use OpenAI (e.g., GPT-4o) to generate a concise summary of the cluster's main idea(s).
   - Store the summary in a new `summary` column in the `clusters` table.
 - **Database**:
   - `clusters` table: `cluster_id`, `summary`, `label`, `created_at`, `updated_at`.